xiyuzhai-husky-lang/husky/PITFALLS.md

 ## introduce a dependency and things break down

 may be the feature flags the dependency introduces into other dependencies.
 Say smallvec/union for instance.

+## nudge the version of the dependency to be consolidated

+cargo update -p bson:0.11.1 --precise 0.10.0